 You’ll see the approaches differ in three significant ways:

-To see the 24-30 patients a day in a traditional practice, doctors must limit time spent with each patient.
-A 2017 survey revealed six out of ten physicians agreed with the following statement: “my visits with patients are often too short for me to answer their questions and treat them effectively.”
+To see the 24-30 patients a day in a traditional practice, doctors must limit the time spent with each patient.
+A 2017 survey revealed six out of ten physicians agreed with the following statement: “My visits with patients are often too short for me to answer their questions and treat them effectively.”

 In the direct primary care model, smaller patient panels allow physicians to spend as much time as needed with each patient, ensuring no question goes unanswered.
 The physician operates independently from your traditional insurance, meaning clinic staff is not burdened with claims processing and can focus on delivering patient care.